 Using additional sensors, you can get a detailed snapshot of the participant's physical state.
-While we don't support specific sensors, we provide a simple API to record sensor data and display this data on SceneExplorer, and record summary metrics such as average, minimum and maximum rates for each sensor to the Session Properties.
+While we don't support specific sensors, we provide a simple API to record sensor data and display this data on SceneExplorer.
+We also record summary metrics such as average, minimum and maximum rates for each sensor to the Session Properties.

 If there is sensor data available for a SceneExplorer session, it can be accessed by the sensors tab on the navigation bar.

 Recording Sensor Data

 Sensors record float values and double values.
 Please get in touch if you require other data types.
 The recorded sensor data is automatically sent while the user is playing.

 float sensorData = Random.Range(1, 100f);